|

 with the buildings of the SS Kaserne at the

-top and upper right.
-The photo on the right shows the Kindergarten foundation ruins as
+upper right.
+The photo on the right shows the Kindergarten building

 |